 In 2013, after the school was built, a line was pushed from the main road near Fadugu following the Mowoloko River through the jungle to a site on the Seli River near Yiben.
-Here the government is planning to build a new hydro dam as part of the Bunbuma Hydro Project providing electricity for the capital, Freetown and other cities to the south.
+Here the government is planning to build a new hydro dam as part of the Bunbuma Hydro Project providing clean electricity for Freetown and other cities to the south.

 A bike for Mallam

-In 2013, friends helped Mallam buy a motor bike to ease his travel and workload.
+In 2013, Aussie friends helped Mallam buy a motor bike to ease his travel and workload.
 S4LA has since helped him to maintain and upgrade the bike as it cuts down his walking distance to Yiben and gives him easier access to the bigger towns where he needs to do business.
 He regularly carries passengers and ‘freight’ as needed and would be a formidable motocross contender.

 Local boats for each community

-Mallam found a skilled young operator who put the chain saw to action and produced 6 new boats.
+Mallam found a skilled young operator who put the chain saw to action and quickly produced 6 new boats.
 Crossing a flooded river is always dangerous so S4LA bought life jackets for each boat.
 Our members gladly made use of these when we visited in 2017.
 Arriving at the river after dark, we were boated skillfully across the swollen waters by torchlight.
-Thanks to Sarah Kumba for this great memory.
+Thanks to Sarrah Kumba for this great memory.

 A large motor boat